 Butcher residue provides the nitrogen source and the other two are sources of carbon.
 Depending on this ratio amendments are added to the pulverised homogenate to facilitate composting and maintain a good nutrient content in the end product.

-The Variables – Wet
+The KPIs & Variables

 The entire process of dry waste handling is monitored through 10 KPIs.
 The first two monitor the quantity of the inward as against the projected generation and unit capacity.
 The next two indicate the quality.
 KPIs-5, 6 & 7 check the process performance and the last three reflect on the output.